Neural Wave Functions for Superfluids: Acknowledgments

 \section{Acknowledgments}

 We thank Stefano Gandolfi and Michael M.\ Forbes for providing the diffusion Monte Carlo data.
 We gratefully acknowledge the European Union's PRACE program for the award of computing resources on the \href{https://apps.fz-juelich.de/jsc/hps/juwels/booster-overview.html}{JUWELS Booster supercomputer} in J\"{u}lich; the \href{https://www.hpc-rivr.si}{HPC RIVR consortium} and \href{https://eurohpc-ju.europa.eu}{EuroHPC JU} for resources on the Vega high performance computing system at \href{https://www.izum.si}{IZUM}, the Institute of Information Science in Maribor; and the UK \href{https://www.ukri.org/councils/epsrc/}{Engineering and Physical Sciences Research Council} for resources on the \href{https://www.baskerville.ac.uk}{Baskerville Tier 2 HPC service}.
 Baskerville was funded by the EPSRC and UKRI through the World Class Labs scheme (EP/T022221/1) and the Digital Research Infrastructure programme (EP/W032244/1) and is operated by Advanced Research Computing at the University of Birmingham.
+We also gratefully acknowledge the \href{www.gauss-centre.eu}{Gauss Centre for Supercomputing e.V.} for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"{u}lich Supercomputing Centre (JSC).
 JK is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
-WTL is supported by an Imperial College President's PhD Scholarship; HS is supported by the Aker Foundation; and GC is supported by the UK Engineering and Physical Sciences Research Council (EP/T51780X/1).
+WTL is supported by an Imperial College President's PhD Scholarship; HS is supported by the Aker Scholarship; and GC is supported by the UK Engineering and Physical Sciences Research Council (EP/T51780X/1).
 We also acknowledge the support of the Imperial-TUM flagship partnership.

 \begin{appendix}